cloudmesh/classes/docs/source/i524/technologies.rst

 84. Aerobatic
 85. AWS Elastic Beanstalk
 86. Azure

-    Microsoft Corporation markets its cloud products under the \emph{Azure} brand name.
-At its most basic, Azure acts as an "infrastructure-as-a-service" (IaaS) provider.
-IaaS virtualizes hardware components, a key differentiation from other "...-as-a-service" products.
-The Wikipedia entry on IaaS notes that IaaS "...abstract[s] the user from the details of infrasctructure like physical computing resources, location, data partitioning, scaling, security, backup, etc." \cite{www-wikipedia-cloud}
+    Microsoft Corporation markets its cloud products under the *Azure* brand name.
+At its most basic, Azure acts as an *infrastructure-as-a-service* (IaaS) provider.
+IaaS virtualizes hardware components, a key differentiation from other *-as-a-service* products.
+The Wikipedia entry on IaaS notes that IaaS "abstract[s] the user from the details of infrasctructure like physical computing resources, location, data partitioning, scaling, security, backup, etc." :cite:www-wikipedia-cloud

-    However, Azure offers a host of c+losely-related tool and products to enhance and improve the core product, such as "...raw block storage,...load balancers, [and] IP addresses." \cite{www-azure-msft}  For instance, Azure users can access predictive analytics, Bots and Blockchain-as-a-Service \cite{www-azure-msft} as well as more-basic "computing, networking, storage, database and management" components \cite{www-sec-edgar-msft}.
-The Azure website shows twelve major categories under "Products" and twenty "Solution" categories, e.g., e-commerce or Business SaaS apps.
+    However, Azure offers a host of c+losely-related tool and products to enhance and improve the core product, such as raw block storage, load balancers, and IP addresses :cite:`www-azure-msft`.
+For instance, Azure users can access predictive analytics, Bots and Blockchain-as-a-Service :cite:www-azure-msft} as well as more-basic computing, networking, storage, database and management components :cite:`www-sec-edgar-msft`.
+The Azure website shows twelve major categories under *Products* and twenty *Solution* categories, e.g., e-commerce or Business SaaS apps.

-    Azure competes mainly against Amazon's \emph{Amazon Web Service}, even though a IBM (\emph{SoftLayer and Bluemix}) and Google (\emph{Google Cloud Platform}) offer IaaS to the market.
-As of January 2017, Azure's datacenters span 32 Microsoft-defined "regions", or 38 "declared regions", throughout the world.
+    Azure competes against Amazon's *Amazon Web Service*, even though a IBM (*SoftLayer and Bluemix*) and Google (*Google Cloud Platform*) offer IaaS to the market.
+As of January 2017, Azure's datacenters span 32 Microsoft-defined *regions*, or 38 *declared regions*, throughout the world.

+    **IMPROVE: References missing, aws, softlayer, bluemix, google cp**

+    **IMPROVE: does the term c+losely-related realy exist?**

 87. Cloud Foundry
 88. Pivotal
 89. IBM BlueMix